Summer Energy Saving Tips

 - Be sure to use the bathroom fan to remove the heat and humidity from your home after taking a shower or bath.
 Utilizing the fan in your laundry room, when washing and drying laundry, can also help.

 - On hot days, when possible avoid using the oven.
-Consider using an outdoor grill.
+Considering using an outdoor grill.

-- Minimize use of appliances which generate heat, such as lighting, computers, dishwashers, and televisions.
+- Minimize use of appliances that generate heat, such as computers, dishwashers, televisions and certain lighting.
 All of these will add some heat to your home.

 - Set your thermostat as high as comfortably possible; even a few degrees can make an impact in your cooling costs.